-If you’re looking to step up your professional photography business, then you’re going to want to read our guide to pricing photography prints in 2020.
+If you’re looking to step up your professional photography business, then you’re going to want to read our guide on how to price your photography prints in 2023.

 Photography pricing knowledge is critical for the enthusiast who wants to have their work available for sale.

 It’s also especially important if you’re a landscape or fine art photographer.
-Or perhaps you’re a pro wedding photographer that’s looking to add physical products for clients to purchase.
+Or perhaps you’re a pro wedding photographer who’s looking to add physical products for clients to purchase.

-Let’s face it, if you’ve never done it before, it can be tough to calculate exactly how to price your work.
+Let’s face it, if you’ve never sold prints before, it can be tough to calculate exactly how to price your work – photography pricing is an art form in itself.

 3 Reasons to Print Your Photos